shashank123456755776/Microserviceauthentications/readme.md

 - `task_service`: Manages tasks.

 ## Prerequisites
-1. Install Docker on your system.
+1. Install Docker on my system.
-2. Ensure you have the necessary permissions to run Docker commands.
+2. Ensure that i  have the necessary permissions to run Docker commands in my system.

 ## Project Structure
 ```